 With the recent developments in the global sugar market heralding the advent of low sugar prices, African sugar companies are very keen to find ways to reduce costs through efficient operations and additional revenues from complementary activities such as cogeneration.
 The announcement of the European Union (EU)'s plan to reduce implicit subsidies for sugar exports from African, Caribbean and Pacific (ACP) states, sent fears that the African sugar companies may find it difficult to compete against low prices from other non-African countries1.
 Cogeneration is increasingly perceived by sugar companies as an important opportunity for improving their financial performance by reducing their electricity bills and generating a new stream of revenues.
-Recent data from Mauritius indicates that half the revenue for sugar factories is from the sale of sugar and the other half from the sale of electricity from cogeneration.

-1 Daily Nation, December 7, 2005, Kenya
+&lt;sup>1 Daily Nation, December 7, 2005, Kenya